petzi53/weblog-portfolio/content/post/2017-09-10-how-to-install-disqus-on-hugo.md

 ---
-title: How to install Disqus on Hugo?
+authors:
-author: Peter Baumgartner
+- Peter Baumgartner
+draft: no
-date: '2017-09-10'
+date: "2017-09-10"
+slug: how-to-install-disqus-on-hugo
+summary: This post explains how to integrate Disqus as a discussion forum for your website.
+It is not a thing you can do directly applying the Hugo documentation because there is a faulty template to change.
 categories:
 - blog engines
 - how-to
 - static sites
 tags:
-  - academic-theme
+- hugo-academic
 - blogdown
 - hugo
 - disqus
-slug: how-to-install-disqus-on-hugo
-draft: no
-summary: This post explains how to integrate Disqus as a discussion forum for your website.
-It is not a thing you can do directly applying the Hugo documentation because there is a faulty template to change.
+title: How to install Disqus on Hugo?
 ---

 ### Steps to intgrate Disqus into your Hugo website